EutechCybernetic/lucy-pro-documentation/connectortoolki.md

 You can currently speecify them in two ways:

 1. Raw - you provide the raw body here.
 You can use [variables](wsvars) in the body in places where user input has to come.
-2. Key/Value Pairs - this is a helper that lets you easily specify key/value pairs when the body is expected in code/application/x-www-form-urlencoded format.
+2. Key/Value Pairs - this is a helper that lets you easily specify key/value pairs when the body is expected in `application/x-www-form-urlencoded` format.
 You can add a list of keys and corresponding valuesl You can use [variables](wsvars) in both the keys and values.

 {% hint type="note" %}
-    Sometimes if the payload is complex, it may be easier to just give a single variable in the raw payload - code/#{Payload} and use your Lucy model to craft the actual payload and send the whole thinng as input to the method. {% endhint %}
+    Sometimes if the payload is complex, it may be easier to just give a single variable in the raw payload - `#{Payload}` and use your Lucy model to craft the actual payload and send the whole thinng as input to the method. {% endhint %}

 .. info::
-    The body format is not used when the HTTP Method is  code/GET
+    The body format is not used when the HTTP Method is  `GET`

 <a name='wsvars'></a>

 ### Using placeholders in the method definitions
 Certain parameters for the web service will have to be provided by the user when they are using the web service.
 For inputs that the user has to provide, you can use variables in your method definition.
-As in other areas in Lucy, variables follow the code/#{variable} syntax by wrapping them in code/#{ and code/}.
+As in other areas in Lucy, variables follow the `#{variable}` syntax by wrapping them in `#{` and `}`.

 Certain variables are provided by the system for you.